SEL-Columbia/formhub-api/README.md

 - cd <directory containing this file>

-- mv development.sample.ini development.ini
+- cp development.sample.ini development.ini

 - $venv/bin/python setup.py develop

-- $venv/bin/initialize_formhub-api_db development.ini
+- open development.ini in your favourite editor and update the database url to point to your formhub database

 - $venv/bin/pserve development.ini